 What Is the Red in Steak?

 You’ve probably wondered about it at some point.
-On the flip side, you’re standing there, staring at a raw steak, thinking: Why does it look so red? * Or maybe you’re flipping a burger and noticing that pink center, wondering if it’s supposed to be there.
+On top of that, you’re standing there, staring at a raw steak, thinking: Why does it look so red? * Or maybe you’re flipping a burger and noticing that pink center, wondering if it’s supposed to be there.

 What Is the Red in Steak?

 The red color in raw steak comes from a protein called myoglobin.
 It’s not the same as hemoglobin (the stuff in your blood), though they’re related.
-It turns brown.
-In real terms, myoglobin lives in muscle tissue, where it stores oxygen and helps muscles function.
-No oxygen?
-When oxygen binds to myoglobin, it turns bright red.
+But no oxygen?
+Here's the thing — myoglobin lives in muscle tissue, where it stores oxygen and helps muscles function.
+In real terms, it turns brown.
+Now, when oxygen binds to myoglobin, it turns bright red.
 That’s why meat changes color after sitting in the fridge for a few days.

 This protein is especially abundant in mammals — cows, pigs, chickens — because they use their muscles more than, say, a clam.
-Which means the more active the muscle, the more myoglobin it has.
-That’s why dark meat (like chicken thighs) is darker than white meat (breast).
-Which means it’s not about flavor or nutrition.
+So the more active the muscle, the more myoglobin it has.
+Day to day, that’s why dark meat (like chicken thighs) is darker than white meat (breast).
+Worth adding: it’s not about flavor or nutrition.
 It’s about how much the muscle worked.

 Myoglobin vs. Hemoglobin

 People often confuse myoglobin with hemoglobin.
 In real terms, they’re both proteins that carry oxygen, but they live in different places.
-Hemoglobin is in blood, which is why blood is red.
-In real terms, myoglobin is in muscles.
-When an animal is butchered, the blood drains away.
+And hemoglobin is in blood, which is why blood is red.
+Myoglobin is in muscles.
+Practically speaking, when an animal is butchered, the blood drains away.
 What’s left behind is the muscle tissue with its myoglobin.
 So that red color?
 It’s not leftover blood.
 It’s the muscle’s own biology.
-And it works.

 Why Does It Change Color When Cooked?

 When you cook a steak, heat breaks down myoglobin.
-Still, that’s why cooked meat turns brown or gray.
-The protein denatures, and the iron inside changes its chemical structure.
+Still, the protein denatures, and the iron inside changes its chemical structure.
+So that’s why cooked meat turns brown or gray.
 The red disappears because the myoglobin can’t hold onto oxygen anymore.
 It’s not a bad thing — it’s just what happens when you apply heat to proteins.

 Why It Matters / Why People Care

 Understanding the red in steak isn’t just trivia.
-That's why it affects how you buy, store, and cook meat.
+It affects how you buy, store, and cook meat.
 If you think that red color means blood, you might avoid it — or worse, assume it’s unsafe.
 But knowing it’s myoglobin helps you make better choices.

-To give you an idea, if you see a steak that’s brown or gray, it doesn’t mean it’s bad.
-Conversely, a bright red steak isn’t necessarily fresh.
-Still, it might just mean it’s older.
-So properly stored meat can still be safe even if the color has faded.
+Here's one way to look at it: if you see a steak that’s brown or gray, it doesn’t mean it’s bad.
+Now, it might just mean it’s older.
+Properly stored meat can still be safe even if the color has faded.
+On top of that, conversely, a bright red steak isn’t necessarily fresh.
 It could have been treated with carbon monoxide to keep it looking red longer.

 Color also tells you about cooking.
 Think about it: a rare steak keeps its red center because it’s cooked quickly at high heat.
 A well-done steak loses that color entirely.
 If you’re aiming for a specific doneness, understanding myoglobin helps you hit the mark.